-Respond to the question directly Use a person's name in the body of your message when you reply to their message.
-Avoid postings that are limited to 'I agree' or 'great idea', etc. Ensure responses to questions are meaningful, reflective.

-Support statements with concepts from course readings, refer to personal experience, examples.
+- Read all message postings in online discussion. - Respond to the question directly - Use a person's name in the body of your message when you reply to their message. - Avoid postings that are limited to 'I agree' or 'great idea', etc. - Ensure responses to questions are meaningful, reflective. - Support statements with concepts from course readings, refer to personal experience, examples.

 Follow Rules of Behavior (below).

 Rules of Behavior

 Discussion areas are public to every student in this class (including your instructor) who will see what you write.
-Please pay attention to the language you use and adhere to the following guidelines:
+Rease pay attention to the language you use and adhere to the following guidelines:

-Do not post anything too personal.

-Do not use language that is inappropriate for a classroom setting or prejudicial in gender, race, or ethnicity.
-Do not use all caps in the message box unless you are emphasizing (it is considered shouting).
-Be courteous and respectful to other people on the list Do not overuse acronyms like you would use in text messaging.
-Some of the list participants may not be familiar with acronyms.
-Use line breaks and paragraphs in long responses.
+- Do not post anything too personal. - Do not use language that is inappropriate for a classroom setting or prejudicial in gender, race, or ethnicity. - Do not use all caps in the message box unless you are emphasizing (it is considered shouting). - Be courteous and respectful to other people on the list

-Write your full name at the end of the posting.
+- Do not overuse acronyms like you would use in text messaging.
+Some of the list participants may not be familiar with acronyms. - Use line breaks and paragraphs in long responses. - Write your full name at the end of the posting. - Be careful with sarcasm and subtle humor; one person's joke is another person's insult.